k8gb-io/k8gb/docs/index.md

 #### 2.3 Outcome

-This use case demonstrates that clusters with healthy Pods should have their Ingress node IPs eligible for resolution, across *all* clusters configured with a `Glsb` resource with the same **`spec.name`**.
+This use case demonstrates that clusters with healthy Pods should have their Ingress node IPs eligible for resolution, across *all* clusters configured with a `Gslb` resource with the same **`spec.name`**.

 > The load balancing strategy should be configurable, see [Load balancing strategies](#load-balancing-strategies)